0xb0mb3r/ClipForge/README.md

 1. **Node.js**: Install Node.js and npm ([Download here](https://nodejs.org/)).
 2. **Caddy Web Server**: Install the Caddy web server ([Installation guide](https://caddyserver.com/docs/install)).
 3. **Git**: For cloning the repository.
+4. **VPS**: Use a VPS for best results.
+Mainly for the Hosting part.

 ---